UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Lois_Haibt.md

 Anyway, I went to talk to the people in Owego, and the personnel guy was so nice and so glad to see me, because he said, “We’ve now got four slots.”
-Two of them were for RF (which I presume is “Radio Frequency”) engineers, and two were for programmerarchitect/whatever.
+Two of them were for RF (which I presume is “Radio Frequency”) engineers, and two were for programmerarchitectwhatever.
 But he was so glad to have any slots that he could hire anybody for; he hadn’t had any for a couple years\! \laughs.\ It’s hard on somebody in personnel who would like to hire people.